 Welcome!
 I am an Assistant Professor in the department of political science at Gettysburg College.

 I grew up in San Jose, California.
 After high school, I went to the University of California, Irvine where I studied biology and art before majoring in political science.
 It was during a short-term study-abroad program to study conflict in the Middle East that I decided to pursue a career as a professor of political theory.
-After graduating, I lived in Vietnam for a year, teaching English as a means to learn about the country my parents left as refugees.
-Through a Rotary Ambassadorial Scholarship, I did a M.Sc. in conflict resolution at the University of Amsterdam.
+After graduating, I lived in Vietnam, teaching English as a means to learn about the country my parents left as refugees.
+Then, through a Rotary Ambassadorial Scholarship, I did a M.Sc. in conflict resolution at the University of Amsterdam.
 I went to UC Riverside for my Ph.D. in political science.
-A Graduate Research Mentorship Fellowship let me spend a year in Paris to do archival research for my dissertation on Vietnamese political thought.
+Through a Graduate Research Mentorship Fellowship, I spent a year in Paris doing archival research for my book project on Vietnamese political thought.